owncloud-archive/documentation/admin_manual/enterprise/firewall/file_firewall.rst

 =============

-The File Firewall GUI enables you to create and manage firewall rule sets from your ownCloud admin page, Security section.
+The File Firewall GUI enables you to create and manage firewall rule sets from your ownCloud admin page's Security section.
 The File Firewall gives you finer-grained control of access and sharing, with rules for allowing or denying access, and restrictions per group, upload size, client devices, IP address, time of day, and many more criteria.
 For additional flexibility the File Firewall also supports regular